 Looking back on 2008 we find a year full of SOA.
 In the beginning of 2008, SearchSOA.com touched upon Eclipse Swordfish and its impact on SCA and JBI.
-In the article "Eclipse Swordfish SOA runtime mixes SCA, JBI and OSGi"
+In the article "Eclipse Swordfish SOA runtime mixes SCA, JBI and OSGi" analysts make a few predictions about the business decisions of the upcoming year.
+Were they right?

 Another hot topic of the year is the unveiling of Microsoft's Oslo.
 If it works as Microsoft envisions it, model driven development would bridge the gap between business analysts and IT and deliver on the SOA promise to align application development with business needs.
 And in doing so, the role of the analyst would become more essential in SOA software development projects.Not alone in the world of SOA vendors, IBM this year announced its Master Data Management (MDM) Server, designed to simplify getting data from a variety of sources into SOA applications.
 IBM's intention is to solve a common problem for SOA implementations where architects and developers find that they need a lot of different data sets from a lot of different sources.